appserver-io/appserver/README.md

 * `appserver-watcher`: A watchdog which monitors filesystem changes and manages appserver restarts

 On a normal system, all three of these processes should run to enable the full feature set.
-To ultimately run the appserver only the appserver process is needed, but you will miss simple on-the-fly deployment (`appserver-watcher`) and might have problems with legacy applications.
+To ultimately run the appserver, only the appserver process is needed.
+However, you will miss simple on-the-fly deployment (`appserver-watcher`) and might have problems with legacy applications.

-Depending on the FastCGI Backend you want to use you might ditch `appserver-php5-fpm` for other processes e.g. supplying you with a [hhvm](http://hhvm.com/) backend.
+Depending on the FastCGI backend you want to use, you might ditch `appserver-php5-fpm` for other processes e.g. you could also use an [hhvm](http://hhvm.com/) backend.

-Currently we support three different types of init scripts which support the commands `start`, `stop`, `status` and `restart` (additional commands might be available on other systems).
+Currently we support three different types of init scripts, which support the commands `start`, `stop`, `status` and `restart` (additional commands might be available on other systems).

 **Mac OS X (LAUNCHD)**